Shoulder Pain in Senior Project Managers from Desk and Client Work

 • Apply home therapy to relieve stiffness and pain.

-• Perform gentle range-of-motion exercises daily.
+• Perform gentle exercises targeting affected joints.

 7. When Should You See a Doctor?

-• Stiffness limits movement or affects daily activities.
+• Stiffness or swelling affects multiple joints.

 • You want to explore non-surgical treatment options.

-8. Goals of Shoulder Arthritis Treatment
+8. Goals of Arthritis Management for Busy Executives

-• Restore shoulder mobility and strength.
+• Maintain mobility and work efficiency.

 Disclaimer